 I am a native New Yorker, born and raised in Queens.
-I’m the youngest of three and I have two older brothers.
 Both of my parents have entrepreneurial backgrounds, so I’ve always been interested in business.
 In undergrad I studied finance and developed an interest in investment banking.
 I’ve been in finance ever since.
 Today I work at a middle market private equity firm.
-We invest in companies worth $50 to $300 million.
+We invest in companies valued between $50 to $300 million.

 Tell us about your non-business interest

 I am married and I spend a lot of time with my family in Long Island and Queens.
-I am involved in organizations like the Apollo and a nonprofit organization called Housing Plus that provides housing and support services to homeless women and children.
+I am involved in organizations like the Apollo Young Patrons, where I serve as a member of the Steering Committee, and a nonprofit organization called Housing Plus that provides housing and support services to homeless women and children.
 I am a Housing Plus board member and also serve as the Treasurer.

 It’s important to give back.
-We all received help and guidance at some point, me included.
-I was a part of a couple of programs including INROADS and TOIGO (2007 Fellow).
-These programs changed my life and allowed me to grow as an individual professionally and connected me to like minded professionals who became life-long friends.
+We all received help and guidance at some point.
+I was involved in numerous professional development programs including INROADS and TOIGO (2007 Fellow).
+These programs changed my life and allowed me to grow as an individual and professionally as well as connected me to like-minded people, some of which became good friends.

 What is your favorite Apollo memory?

 The ‘Black Panther’ conversation is my favorite Apollo memory.
 Lupita was a great treat!
 I enjoyed the dialogue between diverse individuals on the importance of black superheroes.
 I also enjoy the Apollo Gala.
 It’s always a great time.

 What was your first encounter with the Apollo?